PAMinerva/paminerva.github.io/docs/LearnDirectX/LearnDirectX.md

 - [A.05 - Analytic Geometry](https://paminerva.github.io/docs/LearnDirectX/A.05-Analytic-Geometry)
 - A.06 - Bézier curves and surfaces
 - A.07 - (Yet to be determined)
-- A.0X - (Bézier curves and surfaces, Quaternions, Image processing, Bounding volumes, Spatial data structures, Monte Carlo integration, Physics of light, Animations, etc.)
+- A.0X - (Quaternions, Image processing, Bounding volumes, Spatial data structures, Monte Carlo integration, Physics of light, Animations, etc.)

 <br>